treedbox/delivery-control-node-server-client-react/README.md

 ## Description

 Delivery management system to assign and control the delivery of shipments.
-Using Node.js as server, React as client, JSON as data (no persist data).
+Using Node.js as a server, React as a client, JSON as data (no persist data).
 Responsive design (without Bootstrap).

 ## Dependencies